If settlement is delayed by the buyer or seller, it could cost money or even forfeit the property sale.

 Why might settlement be delayed?

 After finding the perfect home and having your offer accepted, you may feel relief that the house hunting is finally over.
 But just because you’ve signed a contract doesn’t mean that it’s a done deal.
 There are still plenty of problems that could arise before you actually take possession of the house.

-There are several frustrating and potentially costly issues that could cause settlement to be delayed.
+There are several frustrating and potentially costly issues that could cause settlement to be delayed, including:

-"Often it is the bank that is not ready to release a mortgage because the seller may have put the release authority in late, given many sellers don’t put it in until the property goes unconditional and sometimes this only leaves one to two weeks before settlement.
-Some banks can turn it around in a week but others take up to six weeks to prepare for settlement," explains Katie Richards, a property lawyer for the online law firm Virtual Legal.
+"Often it is the bank that is not ready to release a mortgage because the seller may have put the release authority in late, given many sellers don’t put it in until the property goes unconditional and sometimes this only leaves 1 to 2 weeks before settlement.
+Some banks can turn it around in a week but others take up to 6 weeks to prepare for settlement," explains Katie Richards, a property lawyer for the online law firm Virtual Legal.

 2. Final inspection issues